lynkos/grovers-algorithm/README.md

 1. Open Visual Studio Code
     * If you downloaded [Anaconda](https://www.anaconda.com/download), open `Anaconda Navigator`, scroll down to `VS Code`, then click `Launch`
     * If not, open Visual Studio Code as you normally do
-2. If you haven't already, [set up and activate your environment](https://py-vscode.readthedocs.io/en/latest/files/venv.html) (Anaconda or another Python environment in which you've installed Jupyter)
+2. Press `ctrl + shift + P` to open the Command Palette
-3. Select environment (using the `Python: Select Interpreter` command from the Command Palette)
+3. Search for `interpreter` and choose the `Python: Select Interpreter` option
+4. Select your recently created virtual environment
-4. Open `Grovers-Algorithm.ipynb`
+5. Open `Grovers-Algorithm.ipynb`
-5. Click on `Select Kernel` and choose a kernel
+6. Click on `Select Kernel` and choose a kernel
-6. Click on `Run All` to run all cells
+7. Click on `Run All` to run all cells

 ### Jupyter Notebook
 ```